finalyards/ZOO-esp32/comms/README.md

 # comms

 Features of ESP32 MCU's that are communications oriented.
-Bluetooth, WiFi.

-No wiring or external sensors required.

 - [`ble-custom`](ble-custom/README.md)

-	A BLE (Bluetooth Low Energy) peripheral of your liking.
+	A BLE (Bluetooth Low Energy) peripheral of your design.

 ## Sister repos